 BSAC is a registered body with the Disclosure and Barring Service (DBS) and can facilitate Disclosures and Barring checks, which are free of charge to our volunteers.

-To apply for a DBS check you need to meet our qualifying criteria:
+To apply for a DBS check you need to meet the qualifying criteria:

-- You must be a current member
+- You must be a current BSAC member.

-- Over the age of 16
+- Be over the age of 16.

-- A member of a club
+- A member of a club.

 If you are eligible, please email the Welfare Officer to request our online application and we will email you the link to apply online, the email includes ‘The Applicant’s Guide to completing a Disclosure Services Web Application’ to help and support the applicant in submitting their online application and the DBS evidence gathering form will also be included.

 The DBS evidence gathering must be completed by either the Welfare Officer or a committee member, to say that they are responsible for having seen the three types of identification for the applicant.
 The ID listed on this form must match the ID that the applicant enters on the online application.
 This must be emailed to us.

 The definition of regulated activity (i.e. work that a barred person must not do) in relation to children and vulnerable adults comprises, in summary:

 (i) unsupervised activities: teach, train, instruct, care for or supervise children, or provide advice/ guidance on well-being, or drive a vehicle only for children;

 (ii) work for a limited range of establishments (‘specified places’), with opportunity for contact: e.g. schools, children’s homes, childcare premises.
 Not work by supervised volunteers.